Sudbrook Park, Petersham: The Argylls

 John Campbell, 2nd Duke of Argyll was the eldest son of Archibald Campbell, 1st Duke of Argyll.
-His mother was Elizabeth Tollemache, daughter of Elizabeth and Sir Lionel Tollemache, 3rd Baronet.
+His mother was Elizabeth Tollemache, daughter of Elizabeth, 2nd Countess of Dysart and Sir Lionel Tollemache, 3rd Baronet.
 He was born in his mother's family home Ham House nearby.
 Argyll pursued a military career from an early age and fought and deterred the Old Pretender’s troops at the battle of Sherrifmuir in 1715, thus consolidating George I's position as King.

 Argyll began to purchase much of what became Sudbrook Park from 1712 onwards, firstly 20 acres of Petersham field, then, to the south, in 1715 17 acres of the former "Hatch Court", the earliest record of which dates from 1562 as part of the manor of Canbury.
 He was later granted a lease of 30 acres of adjacent land in Richmond Park by George II in 1726.
 James Gibbs was contracted to design a new home for Argyll and construction was completed by 1728.

 The house consists of two square wings connected by a large central hall, on either side of which was a portico with Corinthian columns and balustraded parapet.
 The south portico was closed in later with brick walls built between the columns, and now serves as a smoking-room.
 The hall, now the dining-room known as the "cube room", extends the height of two stories; it has a marble fireplace with a bevelled mirror, over which are the Duke of Argyll's arms.
 The carved marble chimney is the work of Flemish sculptor, Jan Michiel Rysbrack.
 The walls are divided into panels by fluted Corinthian pilasters with a rich cornice, over which is a cove with circular lights and panels.
 The doorheads in the hall are carved with trophies of arms.
 The doorways in the later hall to the north of the large hall also have carved architraves and heads.
 There are stairs at both ends of the building with twisted balusters, etc. A double flight of stone steps leads up to both main entrances.
 A later wing, connected to the main house by a long narrow passage, extends to the northwards, east of it.
 An arched lodge stands at the entrance to the park to the north of the house.

 Argyll and his second wife, Jane Warburton, had four daughters that survived to adulthood but no male heirs.
 The annex to the west of the house is known as "the Young Ladies House" and was built for them.